How to build a gaming PC 💻🎮

 🎮 The most important elements of a gaming PC

-We are not talking about just any PC, but one specially designed for gaming.
-Therefore, we must carefully consider the importance of the hardware pieces we are going to assemble.
-Sometimes, it may be necessary to save a little on some components in order to invest in better quality ones. ⚙️
+We are not talking about just any PC, but one specially designed for games.
+Therefore, we must carefully consider the importance of the pieces of hardware that we are going to assemble.
+Sometimes, it may be necessary to save a little on some components in order to invest in other ones of better quality. ⚙️

 He processor is the brain of the team and is essential for all types of games.
 On the other hand, the graphic card determines the quality and resolution of the games we want to play. 🖥️